quantumdude836/BugsDecomp/doc/bze.md

 The remaining 3 bytes form a 24-bit big-endian integer that represents the number of compression "items"; the stored value is one less than the actual value (so there is always at least one "item").

+NOTE: for some sections, the stored number of items seems to be the actual number, i.e. it's not one less than the actual number.
+There currently does not appear to be an obvious pattern to these off-by-1 errors.

 ## Length Encoding